dlopezkluever/HistoGuesser/._docs/tech_stack.md

 ## 1. Frontend

-### 1.1 Vite + Vue 3 + TypeScript
+### 1.1 Vite 7 + Vue 3.5 + TypeScript 5.6

 **Overview & Why**
-- Vite provides fast dev server and HMR.
-Vue 3 gives a component-first approach and Composition API to organize logic.
-TypeScript adds type-safety across components and stores.
+- Vite 7 provides fast dev server and HMR with improved performance.
+Vue 3.5 gives a component-first approach and Composition API to organize logic.
+TypeScript 5.6 adds type-safety across components and stores with enhanced inference.

 **Best practices**
 - Use the Composition API with clear `setup()` separation of concerns (hooks/composables for shared logic).